Skip to main content

 About El Jilguero

-El Jilguero is a water production zone protected area in the La Paz department of south-central Honduras, designated to protect forested highlands that supply drinking water and irrigation resources to communities in the surrounding valleys.
-The name El Jilguero — referring to the goldfinch, a small passerine bird — suggests the area's association with forest birdlife and the natural richness of the highland environment.
+El Jilguero is a water production zone protected area in the La Paz department of south-central Honduras, designated to protect forested highlands that supply drinking water and irrigation resources to communities across eight municipalities.
+[1] The name El Jilguero — referring to the goldfinch, a small passerine bird — reflects the area's rich highland birdlife.
 La Paz department occupies a transitional zone between the arid valleys of southern Honduras and the more humid highlands, making intact forested catchments particularly critical for regulating water availability through dry periods.
-The water production zone classification focuses conservation efforts specifically on maintaining hydrological function, controlling activities that would degrade soil structure and water infiltration, and supporting reforestation in degraded portions of the watershed.
-ICF administers the reserve with input from municipal water boards and rural water systems that depend on its watershed.
+The water production zone was formally added to the National System of Protected Areas on February 27, 2007, via Decree 190-2006, building on biological reserves first established in the area under Decreto 87-87 of 1987.
+[2] ICF administers the reserve with input from ASOMAINCUPACO and municipal water boards that depend on its watershed.

 Wildlife Ecosystems

 El Jilguero's forested watershed supports wildlife communities typical of the transitional dry-to-humid subtropical forests of south-central Honduras.
-The area is likely named for its resident songbird diversity, and indeed the highland forests hold a variety of tanagers, flycatchers, warblers, and thrushes.
+Notably, a puma (Puma concolor) was photographically documented for the first time in the reserve in March 2023, recorded by camera trap in montane cloud forest at 2,092 meters elevation.
+[1] The highland forests hold a variety of tanagers, flycatchers, warblers, and thrushes — species diversity that inspired the area's goldfinch-derived name.
 Raptors including white hawks, short-tailed hawks, and red-tailed hawks patrol the forest margins.
-Mammals include white-tailed deer, coatis, Virginia opossums, gray foxes, and several bat species that play important roles in seed dispersal and insect control.
-Reptile diversity includes green iguanas in lower areas and various lizards and snakes adapted to drier highland conditions.
-Stream-dependent species such as native freshwater shrimp and small fish are present in the perennial watercourses that form the hydrological core of the protected zone.
+Other mammals include white-tailed deer, coatis, Virginia opossums, and gray foxes, along with several bat species that play important roles in seed dispersal and insect control.
+Stream-dependent species such as native freshwater shrimp and small fish are present in the perennial watercourses.

 Flora Ecosystems

 Vegetation in El Jilguero spans an elevational gradient from dry deciduous forest in the lower portions of the watershed to pine-oak forest and montane broadleaf forest at higher elevations.
-Pinus oocarpa is the dominant canopy tree on well-drained ridge slopes, forming open parkland savanna with a grass and herbaceous understory.
-Riparian zones are distinctly greener and more diverse, supporting moisture-loving species including tree ferns, heliconias, various palms, and broadleaf species with dense epiphyte loads.
-Oaks of several Quercus species intermix with pine at mid-elevations, and the transition to moist montane conditions brings increasing epiphyte cover.
+Pinus oocarpa is the dominant canopy tree on well-drained ridge slopes, and the reserve contains five of the seven pine species found in Honduras.
+[1] Oaks of several Quercus species intermix with pine at mid-elevations, and the transition to moist montane conditions brings increasing epiphyte cover.
+Riparian zones are distinctly greener and more diverse, supporting moisture-loving species including tree ferns, heliconias, and various palms.
 Reforestation programs have introduced both native and exotic tree species into degraded hillsides, though native species restoration is increasingly preferred for its greater ecological resilience and water retention benefits.

 Geology